ten tips to hold onto your warm leads

 Sales multithreading refers to building relationships with multiple stakeholders — decision makers, champions, and influencers — at your target account.
 This also includes leveraging referrals from existing contacts.

 Multithreading minimizes your chances of losing a lead since there are other people involved in the sales process.
-In fact, your chances of closing an account jump to 30% when you apply multithreading techniques.
+Multithreading increases your win rate by ensuring you're not dependent on a single contact who might leave or lose influence.

 Revive a warm lead through industry peers